Stephanie Hutchison, DO

 (The format will be announced as this is subject to change due to the current state of the pandemic.)

 Grand rounds are held at 8:00 am every Friday morning.

 Fourth year report

 This year you will have bi-weekly small group lectures and case presentations.
-You will find the schedule for this month’s meetings attached.
-Generally these sessions will be held at 2:00 pm on Tuesdays and 1:00 pm on Thursdays, excluding one monthly conference with Dr. Cohen at 7:30 am.
-You may be randomly scheduled to present a patient you have encountered on one of the Thursday conferences for a case-based discussion.
+These sessions will be held at 1:00 pm on Tuesdays and Thursdays.
+You will be randomly scheduled to present a patient you have encountered at one of the conferences for a case-based discussion.
 You will be notified in advance of your scheduled day.

 You will be evaluated during this rotation by your team attending and intern.
 You will be provided with an evaluation form which you should hand to each person prior to completion of your rotation.
 You should be receiving feedback throughout your rotation, and more specifically should ask for a mid-rotation feedback session with your evaluators.

 How to apply for internal medicine clerkships and electives

 If you are interested in being assigned to a medicine floor team, please contact Kathryn Lattanzio at [email protected] with your requests including block dates you are available to participate.

 You must be a fourth-year student to participate in our electives due to the complexity of the rotation.
 Please send us more than one elective choice in your order of preference and more than one block of dates to work with.
 Please send this information to Kathryn Lattanzio at [email protected].